-Recently, the straintronic response of two 2D semiconductors, monolayer phosphorene and MoS$_2$ has been studied using fixed-node QMC methods~\cite{PhysRevResearch.5.033223,PhysRevResearch.6.013007}.
-In phosphorene the strain was applied in both armchair and zigzag direction by adjusting the \textit{a} and \textit{b} lattice parameters, see Fig.~\ref{fig:phospho_FD}, considering deformations of up to $\approx$ 10 \%.
-Determination of strained properties was treated as a full optimization problem in the space of four structural variables: lattice parameters \textit{a}, \textit{b} and two internal parameters \textit{x}, \textit{y}\cite{PhysRevResearch.5.033223}.
-Around the minima the ground-state potential energy surface (PES) $E_{0}$ was fitted by 4D paraboloid functions used to find the lowest point on the \textit{x}, \textit{y} subspace, leaving to further minimize only bivariate functions $E_{0} = f (a, b)$.
-The excited state $E_{1}$ was computed only at the minimum for the internal parameters \textit{x}, \textit{y} and the quasiparticle band gap for any applied strain was computed as $\Delta_{f} = E_{1} - E_{0}$, subject to finite-size scaling.
-In MoS$_{2}$ only diagonal strain was considered and a scaled down version to two parameters (one lattice parameter \textit{a} and one internal parameter \textit{x}) was used leaving a single function $E_{0} = f (a)$ to optimize~\cite{PhysRevResearch.6.013007}.
-This approach obviously allows to study the 2D materials both in- and out-of equilibrium.
+Recently, the straintronic response of two 2D semiconductors, monolayer phosphorene and MoS$_2$, has been studied using fixed-node DMC methods.\cite{PhysRevResearch.5.033223,PhysRevResearch.6.013007} In phosphorene, the strain was applied in both armchair and zigzag directions by adjusting the \textit{a} and \textit{b} lattice parameters (Fig.~\ref{fig:phospho_FD}), considering deformations of up to $\approx$10\%.
+These deformations determine the in-plane $\xi_{a}$, $\xi_{b}$ strains.
+Determination of strained properties was treated as a full optimization problem in the space of four structural variables: lattice parameters \textit{a}, \textit{b} and two internal parameters \textit{x}, \textit{y}.\cite{PhysRevResearch.5.033223} Around the minima, the ground-state PES $E_{0}$ was fitted by 4D paraboloid functions used to find the lowest point on the \textit{x}, \textit{y} subspace, leaving to further minimize only bivariate functions $E_{0} = f (a, b)$.
+The excited state $E_{1}$ was computed only at the minimum for the internal parameters \textit{x}, \textit{y}, and the quasiparticle band gap for any applied strain was computed as $\Delta_{f} = E_{1} - E_{0}$, subject to FS scaling.
+In MoS$_{2}$, only diagonal strain was considered, and a scaled-down version to two parameters (one lattice parameter \textit{a} and one internal parameter \textit{x}) was used, leaving a single variable function $E_{0} = f (a)$ to optimize.\cite{PhysRevResearch.6.013007} This approach allows researchers to study the 2D materials both in and out of equilibrium.